Well water testing

-Is my well water safe to drink?
+Is water from my well safe to drink?

-If your neighbour's well has been tested and found to be safe, this does not mean yours is safe.
-The safety of your well water, depends on surface and underground geology, the depth and construction of the well, and other factors.
+Just because your neighbour's well has been tested and found to be safe, this doesn’t mean yours is too.
+The safety of your well water depends on surface and underground geology, the depth and construction of the well, and other factors.

 There are 2 categories of testing for well water:

 Bacteriological testing should be done on private wells at least once per year or immediately if you notice a change in clarity, colour or taste.
 2 common types of bacteria found in water are: Total Coliforms and E.coli.